Spotted, Marble, and Charcoal

 The Charcoal Bengal

 The charcoal Bengal has been around since the very beginning of the Bengal breed.
 However, just over the past decade are they becoming very popular.
 Much of this is because the genetics that produce a charcoal Bengal have been discovered and can now be tested for in our breeding cats.
 To most people the charcoal appears as a color but genetically is a pattern.
 I like to think of it as an “add-on” pattern because cats are both charcoal AND spotted or marbled.
-Most all colors of Bengal can be charcoal.
-Charcoal browns, Charcoal silvers, Charcoal seal lynx points, Charcoal minks, Charcoal sepias, etc. etc. Almost all Charcoal Bengals sport the beautiful face mask and some also have a cape (darker area covering the back).
-Here are some pictures of some beautiful Charcoals produced here at KotyKatz Bengals (pictures, pictures, pictures) (Add link to this page on MeeChee.)
+All colors of Bengal can be charcoal patterned.
+Charcoal browns, Charcoal silvers, Charcoal seal lynx points, Charcoal minks, Charcoal sepias, etc. etc. The Charcoal Bengal standard requires a face mask and a solid black thick stripe down the back called a cape.
+View the pictures of beautiful Charcoals in the slideshow above.